mistu01/mffmv11/README.md

 - **Compatible with Magisk and KSU**

 # Important Info Before Installation:
-No need to do that anymore, install like normal magisk or KSU module.
+Install like normal magisk or KSU module.
-Instead you must install `Font Loader` zygisk module to stop the app crashes.
+But you must install `Font Loader` zygisk module to stop the app crashes.
 - **Go to [Fontloader](https://github.com/JingMatrix/FontLoader) repo by JingMatrix and go to [Action Tab](https://github.com/JingMatrix/FontLoader/actions), then download the latest successful action artifact aka Fontloader module and flash in your magisk.
 Make sure zygisk is enabled**

 # Usages:
 You can use the template as an installer or as a regular Magisk module template, or both at the same time.
 To use it as a module template you can copy the renamed files directly to the template's `Files` folder to make a permanent module.

 To use the template as an installer first you have to create a folder named `MFFM` in your local storage.
-Then you can copy your `renamed files` to the `MFFM` & `MFFM/fonts` folder.
-Other detailed instructions are in particular sections of the respective topis (Which file/script goes where).
+Then you can copy your `renamed files` to the `MFFM` & `MFFM/Fonts` folder.
+Other detailed instructions are in particular sections of the respective topics (Which file/script goes where).

 Remember you can use both mode `(Template/Installer)` at the same, so it really doesn't matter where ever `(inside the template or in the MFFM foler)` you put your files.
 The template should work just fine.